DeNA/setup-job-workspace-action/README.md

 ## How it works
 GitHub Actions runner has only one workspace directory per repository ($GITHUB_WORKSPACE).
 That path is defined by repository name, so for example the workspace path of this repository is `/home/runner/work/setup-job-workspace-action/setup-job-workspace-action` in GitHub hosted Ubuntu runner.

-This action create new virtual workspace directory and replace $GITHUB_WORKSPACE to symlink that target to it.
-So GitHub Actions runner treats new directory as job workspace, if creating new directory per jobs, we can realize to create workspace per job like Jenkins.
+This action creates a new virtual workspace directory and replaces $GITHUB_WORKSPACE to symlink that target it.
+So GitHub Actions runner treats the new virtual workspace as a job workspace, if creating a new virtual workspace per job, we can realize creating a workspace per job like Jenkins.

-That hacks can make by two phase and few of simple commands.
+That hack can make in two phases and a few simple commands.

 ### Phase 1: Create virtual workspace directory and symlink before `actions/checkout`.